 In March 2013, the FASB issued ASU No. 2013-05, Foreign Currency Matters (Topic 830) -Parent's Accounting for the Cumulative Translation Adjustment upon Derecognition of Certain Subsidiaries or Groups of Assets within a Foreign Entity or of an Investment in a Foreign Entity, to clarify the guidance for entities that cease to hold a controlling financial interest in a subsidiary or group of assets within a foreign entity when (1) the subsidiary or group of assets is a nonprofit activity or a business (other than a sale of in substance real estate or conveyance of oil and gas mineral rights) and (2) there is a cumulative translation adjustment balance associated with that foreign entity.
 ASU 2013-05 is effective prospectively for reporting periods, including interim periods, beginning after December 15, 2013.
-Early adoption is permitted.
-The Company is currently evaluating the impact of adopting ASU 2013-05.
+The Company's adoption of the standard on January 1, 2014 did not have a material impact on its consolidated financial statements.

-In July 2013, the FASB issued ASU No. 2013-11, Income Taxes (Topic 740)- Presentation of an Unrecognized Tax Benefit When A Net Operating Loss Carryforward, a Similar Tax Loss, or a Tax Credit Carryforward Exists, to provide explicit guidance on the financial statement presentation of an unrecognized tax benefit when a net operating loss carryforward, a similar tax loss, or a tax credit carryforward exists.
+In July 2013, the FASB issued ASU No. 2013-11, Income Taxes (Topic 740) - Presentation of an Unrecognized Tax Benefit When A Net Operating Loss Carryforward, a Similar Tax Loss, or a Tax Credit Carryforward Exists, to provide explicit guidance on the financial statement presentation of an unrecognized tax benefit when a net operating loss carryforward, a similar tax loss, or a tax credit carryforward exists.
 The amendments in this update are effective for fiscal years, and interim periods within those years, beginning after December 15, 2013 and should be applied prospectively to all tax benefits that exist at the effective date.
 Retrospective application is permitted.
-The Company is currently evaluating the impact of adopting ASU 2013-11.
+The Company's adoption of the standard on January 1, 2014 did not have a material impact on its consolidated financial statements.